shady-cj/Flowsheet-Developer/README.md

 ### General Questions

 **Q: Is ProFlo free to use?**
-A: [INSERT PRICING INFORMATION HERE]
+A: Yes for now, it's free.

 **Q: Do I need to download or install anything?**
 A: No!
 ProFlo is a web-based application.
 Just create an account and start designing in your browser.